savonet/liquidshop/2/index.md

 Canada), cloud/live management tools, ad insertion with revenue share, analytics and a full directory with mobile, Alexa and iHeart distribution.

-**Chris Mahoney: _MediaMesh: Utilizing Liquidsoap to Help Steer the Future of Communication_**
+**Chris Mahoney and Rob Carballo: _MediaMesh: Utilizing Liquidsoap to Help Steer the Future of Communication_**

-Chris Mahoney, Founder/CTO of TrueMotive Media.

 TrueMotive is a close-knit team with a deep shared background in the evolution of audiovisual and emerging technologies, who during this global pandemic have